 - By Air – Sofia has its own airport and there are direct flights to get to Sofia from all parts of Europe.
 Ryan Air and Easy Jet are some of the budgeted airlines.

 - Bus – The cheapest way to get to Sofia is through FlixBus.
-I took an overnight (8 hours) journey into Sofia from Bucharest.
+I took an overnight (8 hours) journey into Sofia from Bucharest (Romania).
 The return bus tickets cost around 30 Euros.

 Note: Passport and visa is checked at the border.
 So ensure to have a valid passport and visa to enter the country.

-The interiors of the church is mind blowing.
-It has two layers of murals on the walls of the 11th century part of the building – the murals that were painted in 11th century and then the layer on top of it which were painted in 13th century.
-I loved this place.
+The interiors of the church are mind blowing and transports you back in time.
+It has two layers of murals on the walls, one set of murals that were painted in 11th century and then the layer on top of it that were painted in 13th century.

 Note: Pictures cannot be taken inside the church.

 - The church is open everyday between 9:30 AM and 6 PM.